Nicholas-GH-Ng/MyNewNetwork/README.md

 FYP NEW Network webapp Source Files

 # Description
-My News Network Website, a new website that uses python libraries like Numpy and SciPy to sort news into categories, and create personalised news feed based on user preferance and browsing history.The website is hosted on firebase, user data and news articles stored on a noSQL database.
+My News Network Website, a news website that uses Python libraries like NumPy and SciPy to sort news into categories, and create a personalised news feed based on user preference and browsing history.

+**Technologies used**
+- Website is hosted on Firebase
+- User data and news articles management via NoSQL.

 # Usage
 1. GO TO https://my-news-network-15401.firebaseapp.com/
-2. Make account or Login with template User account
+2. Make account or login with template User account
-3. USERNAME: user@123.com
+3. USERNAME: `user@123.com`
-4. PASSWORD: User123
+4. PASSWORD: `User123`

-*the personalized news feed feature is offline, the scripts of the feature can be found in NewsManager*
+*Note: The personalized news feed feature is offline, but the scripts of the feature can be found in NewsManager*